volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 ![Real-World Application [2]](/img/feature-gif-2-.gif "Real-World Application [2]")

-The warning is not gone yet, right?
+The warning has not gone away yet, right?

-Finally, it gets annoying and you have to find the time to investigate why this warning happens what issues we should be aware about?
+Eventually, it gets annoying and you need to find the time to investigate why this warning is occurring, what should we look out for?
 (Skip this if you read [this article](/2020-06-21-what-is-key-in-react-and-why-do-we-need-it/#Index-As-A-Key)).

 ## Why Does React Need A Key?

-When the state of your component changes, the main job of the React library is to figure out what has changes in the fastest possible way to efficiently update the User Interface.
+When the state of your component changes, the main job of the React library is to figure out what has changed in the fastest possible way to efficiently update User Interface.

-Let's see what steps are taken in the above examples, starting from the first one, where elements are added to the bottom of the list.
+Let's see what steps are taken in the examples above, starting with the first one where elements are added to the end of the list.

 We render three **li** elements: